-BHA must review each complete pre-application received and make a preliminary assessment of the family's eligibility.
+When BHA is ready to issue vouchers, BHA will send paperwork, and a list of requested documents to determine eligibility for a voucher.
+BHA must review each complete preapplication received and make a preliminary assessment of the family's eligibility.
 BHA must accept applications from families for whom the list is open unless there is good cause for not accepting the application (such as denial of assistance) for the grounds stated in the regulations [24 CFR 982.206(b)(2)].
 Where the family is determined to be ineligible, BHA must notify the family in writing [24 CFR 982.201(f)].
-Where the family is not determined to be ineligible, the family will be placed on a waiting list of applicants.
+Where the family is not determined to be ineligible, the family will be given an appointment for a Briefing (orientation) and voucher issuance.